jdjakub/papers/prog-2022/prog22-manuscript.md

 ## Customizability

-> _For an existing program created using the system, which aspects can be extended and modified and how is this achieved?_
+\mybox{Once a program exists in the system, how can it be extended and modified?}

 Programming is a gradual process.
 We start either from nothing or from an existing program and gradually extend and refine it until it serves a given purpose.
 Programs created using different programming systems can be refined to a different extent, in different ways, at different stages of their existence.